bytewax/bytewax/docs/articles/concepts/workers-parallelization.md

 ## Single Worker Run

-By default `bytewax.run` will run your dataflow on a single worker in the current process.
+By default {py:obj}`bytewax.run` will run your dataflow on a single worker in the current process.
 This avoids the overhead of setting up communication between workers/processes, but the dataflow will not have any gain from parallelization.